okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/oktaresourceserver/requestresource.md

 When you make requests to an Okta resource, there are a few more steps required than when you make requests to a [non-Okta resource](/docs/guides/dpop/nonoktaresourceserver/main/):

 1. Hash and base64url-encode the DPoP-bound access token for use as the `ath` value.
-1. Use the [Create the JSON Web Token](#create-the-json-web-token) section to create a DPoP proof JWT with the following claims:
+1. Create a DPoP proof JWT with the following claims:

     Include the following required claims in the JWT payload: